vishali-u/DiffCoExpr/README.md

 ## Description

-The main objective of `DiffCoExpr` is to construct co-expression networks from single-cell RNA-sequencing (scRNA-seq) data, and subsequently determine if different conditions within an individual (e.g. cell type) affect co-expression of genes.
-We refer to co-expression correlation as the correlation between the expression level between pairs of genes. `DiffCoExpr` improves the field encompassing co-expression analysis by including functions for co-expression matrix construction and comparison, and also co-variance matrix construction, all in one package.
-Additionally, this package improves co-expression analysis by operating at the single-cell level;
+The main objective of DiffCoExpr is to construct co-expression networks from single-cell RNA-sequencing (scRNA-seq) data, and subsequently determine if different conditions within an individual (e.g. cell type) affect co-expression and co-variance of genes.
+We refer to co-expression correlation as the correlation between the expression level between pairs of genes.
+We refer to co-variance correlation as the correlation between gene expression changes across different conditions between pairs of genes. `DiffCoExpr` improves the field encompassing co-expression analysis by including functions for co-expression matrix construction and comparison, and also co-variance matrix construction, all in one package.
+Additionally, this package improves co-expression analysis by operating at the single-cell level; most existing co-expression analysis tools use bulk-RNA-seq or microarray data.
+As such, most existing packages do not contain any functions that can only be applied to single-cell data (e.g., cell-type-specificity analysis).
-most existing co-expression analysis tools use bulk-RNA-seq or microarray data.
-As such, most existing packages do not contain any functions that can only be applied to single-cell data (e.g., cell-type-specificity analysis). <br> <br> <br> The `DiffCoExpr` package was developed using `R version 4.3.0`,
+<br> The `DiffCoExpr` package was developed using `R version 4.3.0`,
 `Platform: x86_64-apple-darwin20.0/12.2.0 (64-bit)` and
 `Running under: macOS Sonoma 14.1`.